offluck/ansible-playground/README.md

 ## Prerequisites
 Let's assume we have 3 servers with different operating systems:
-- Alpine
+- Alpine (SSH over user/password connection)
-- Debian
+- Debian (SSH over RSA keys connection)
-- NetBSD
+- NetBSD (SSH over user/password connection)

 And we are to create IaC with Ansible to easily deploy [FreeLABorga](https://github.com/freeLABorga/freeLABorga) application on all our machines